bogyz123/sharepictures/README.md

 # SharePictures

-is a image-sharing website made in React
+is a image-sharing website made in React & Firebase!

 ## Tools used